eFootball 2022 is officially arriving this week!

 Perhaps what's even tougher is for Konami to pick up a new league licence for eFootball.

-With the Bundesliga, Premier League, La Liga and the MLS all tied up with EA - Konami has limited options.
+With the Bundesliga, Premier League and La Liga all tied up with EA - Konami has limited options.

 France's Ligue 1 seems to play both sides, with the division licenced on both FIFA and eFootball - so perhaps a licencing war could be sparked.

 The Scottish Championship seems to be of declining interest to EA, and although not a massive league, it would ruffle enough feathers if Konami could secure it exclusively.